What is Rosehip Oil?

 Use of a process for cold pressure extraction, the oil is separated from the hips and seeds.

-For skin care, epecially when Rose Hip oil is used extrenally on the face it has several advantages.
+For skin care, when Rosehip oil is used extrenally on the face it has several advantages.
 It protects the skin and increases the cell renewal because it contains vitamin E, vitamin C, vitamin D and B-carotene, a form of vitamin A, antioxidants that help fight free radicals.